GrayCloud98/To-Do_List/README.md

 # To-Do_List
-A simple To-Do List using HTML, CSS and JS
+A simple To-Do List using HTML, CSS and JS.